 Volunteer of the Year

 Steve Rundle is a longtime activist and organizer presently serving as the 2nd Vice-President for the Charlotte-Mecklenburg NAACP, leading the branch’s Green Jobs Development team.
-Steve also serves on the City of Charlotte’s Strategic Energy Action Plan (SEAP) Workforce Development and Equity External Content Group.
+He also serves on the City of Charlotte’s Strategic Energy Action Plan (SEAP) Workforce Development and Equity External Content Group.
 Earlier this year, Steve volunteered countless hours on the technical setup and graphic art for Particle Falls 2020 in Charlotte, NC.

 From his early days conducting educational presentations for Awakening the Dreamer, to his work with Move to Amend and other nonprofits across the Southeast, Steve has focused on the intersection of social justice and environmental issues.
 Seeing the enormous potential for green jobs to provide employment and career mobility for communities of color, Steve works on energy efficiency retrofit proposals that would enable the training/employment of reentering citizens.
 This training and work experience could lead to stable jobs, wealth building, and equitable business startups in low-income areas of the city that would do much to cure Charlotte’s last-place economic mobility position among major cities.
 Steve also serves on the steering committee for the Charlotte Mecklenburg Climate Leaders, a coalition working to ensure the carbon reduction goals of the SEAP are met as quickly and equitably as possible.
 Steve serves on the Environmental Justice Task Force which seeks to address neighborhood environmental issues and concerns.
 Steve has done event planning and production management for Uprising to Uplifting (U2U) events, held on the anniversary of the Keith Lamont Scott killing for the past four years.
 In his day job, Steve is president of In Art Designs – a provider of custom digital art and murals for hospitality, healthcare, retail, and commercial architecture/interiors.